Compendium-Fi/Compendex-Openbook-UI/README.md

 # Compendex-Openbook-UI

-This is an open source implementation of the SOLAA Openbook provided by the Compendex Team.
+This is an open source implementation of the Solana Openbook provided by the Compendex Team.

 ## How to run the project